AlexCouch/JoyCouch/README.md

 I'll be updating this README with some more detailed docs in the future.
 For now, I am trying to get this to be in working condition.

-### NOTE: This project is currently migrating to Kotlin/Native in a completely different workspace.
+NOTE: This project is currently migrating to Kotlin/Native in a completely different workspace.
 Because of this, there will be a new repository (linked here when created) created for the development from here on out.
 I will leave this project here as a reference and in case anybody wishes to play around with it.
 It's not cleaned, there is no exported jar, there is no proper documentation either.
 I will not be adding any of the aforementioned.
 There is, however, a license (as reminded to me by guusverbeek) so that nobody can just take this code and claim it as their own.

-### NOTE: There is currently not working version at the moment.
-It currently going under a lot of refactoring, reoganization, and optimizations.
-There are lots of testing that needs to be done.
-Any contribution must be discussed with me on discord @Alex Couch#5275.
-Please specify your first message with me to include this project so I know why you're messaging me.
+I have decided to make this a stable working version with documentation as a prototype before moving to a native version.
+I will of course work on the native porting but I think it'd be good to have something working before I actually port it.

-### NOTE: All documentation and JavaDoc comments are NOT final.
-Sometimes things change and I don't update the docs.
-They are there mostly for me.
-Please take some of it with a grain of salt.
+I am also thinking about a new name for this library.
+Any suggestions are welcome.

-### NOTE: The header will have either "broken" or "working".
-Obviously meaning that you can either test it and it'll work or it won't.
+Right now, this, to my knowledge, only works on mac.
+I am sure it might be functional to some degree on linux since mac and linux are both unix based.
+It is currently broken on windows and I am working to make it more portable.
+See issue #3

 JoyCouch is a WIP easy-to-use, efficient, flexible, thread-safe Nintendo Joy-Con API.
 It is very early in development and currently includes:
 * Rumbling